 Coastal Valley, Porth

-Another brilliantly positioned site, Coastal Valley is an idyllic rural campsite, within walking distance of three great beaches, including Watergate Bay, for when you fancy a posh meal out (pretend we’re not camping!).
+A brilliantly positioned site, Coastal Valley is an idyllic rural campsite, within walking distance of three great beaches, including Watergate Bay, for when you fancy a posh meal out (pretend we’re not camping!).
 As well as plenty of generous pitches, there are lots of options for less well-equipped campers or those that like a few luxuries, including safari tents, pods and an airstream, all kitted out for comfort.
-During high season the site comes to life Cornish-style, with creative craft workshops, supper clubs and themed food nights.
+During high season in normal years the site comes to life Cornish-style, with creative craft workshops, supper clubs and themed food nights.

 GOOD TO KNOW: There’s a great farm shop here and campers can order bread, cakes and pasties from the local bakery.